 We offer a selection of albums of original songs as well as those of groups and artists that we have produced or performed with.

-Things have taken a definite turn for the strange here in the home of the brazen and the land of the freedom from shame.
-It beggars the imagination to make sense apart from a premise that a contagion of delirium has overtaken the nation Gore Vidal called the United States of Amnesia.
+Things have taken a definite turn for the strange here in the home of the brazen and the land of freedom from shame.
+The warp and woof of what Elmer Fudd might have called “we-ality” have gotten wobbly, wacky, wicked, worrisome, wearisome and just plain weird.
+One of the few upsides has been an avalanche of material for pundits, pontificators, bloggers, comedians, and late night talk show hosts.
+There was a time in my youth when songwriters would have been among this lucky group, but these days, not so much.
+Some time ago I hit on the idea that a contagion of delirium has overtaken the nation Gore Vidal called the United States of Amnesia.

 There’s a saying that the blues had a baby and they called it rock n’ roll.
 If you play rock n’ roll, sooner or later you play a lot of blues, and if you play a lot of blues, sooner or later you explore the other side of the family, which is jazz.
 These songs all fall in that broad pocket where jazz and blues meet country and rock and roll, with an emphasis on the jazzier side of the ledger.